 Leadership training is a major part of the military training a Navy ROTC student receives.
 Cadets also go through classes that teach them the ethics and ideals that a military officer is expected to hold.

-ROTC cadets who receive ROTC scholarships are now under an obligation to complete several academic requirements.
+ROTC cadets who receive ROTC scholarships are now under an obligation to complete several academic requirements while obtaining an associate diploma or bachelors diploma.

 These include: